Different loans and discounts are available depending on your course level.

 To find out the exact amount you need to pay, log in to My Financials and view your Statement of Account.
 This always shows the current calculation based on your enrolment.

-Note: Be sure to check your eligibility for any fee concessions related to your VE course – such as those available under the Victorian Training Guarantee – and ensure you apply when you enrol.
+Note: Be sure to check your eligibility for any fee concessions related to your VE course – such as those available under the Skills First – and ensure you apply when you enrol.

 Note: The cost of your tuition fees as shown on your Statement of Account may not match the cost outlined on your letter of offer.